I am an Assistant Professor in the Department of English and Foreign Languages at Hampton University in Hampton, VA.

 I am completing my dissertation in the Rhetoric and Technical and Scientific Communication program at the University of Minnesota.
 I have taught face-to-face, online, and hybrid courses for the past ~10 years, and I helped establish one of the first digital humanities projects in Minnesota.
 I taught at the University of Minnesota and the University of Wisconsin-Stout.

 I study and teach rhetoric and writing in relation to digital spaces and the Internet, focusing on authority and power dynamics within discourse communities.
 I often use case study, qualitative research, actor-network theory, and critical discourse analysis in my research, and, pedagogically, I favor a modified liberatory and critical model, called critical digital pedagogy (a term that has gained traction among others over the last several years).

-I write for popular media, and I occasionally serve as a communications consultant for a few nonprofits.
+I write for popular media, and I occasionally serve as a communications consultant for nonprofits.
 I have won competitive research and teaching awards in both RU/VH and DRU university settings (explanation of new Carnegie Foundation classifications).

 This space serves as an academic, professional, and personal portfolio.
-I am on the job market.

 –Trent M Kays